denoland/std/node/README.md

 $ deno task node:setup
 ```

-You can aditionally pass the `-y`/`-n` flag to use test cache or generating
+You can additionally pass the `-y`/`-n` flag to use test cache or generating
 tests from scratch instead of being prompted at the moment of running it.

 ```zsh